relativitydev/relativity-trace-documentation/docs/user_documentation.md

 To view any individual Excluded File, you can click on the object and it displays the Hash value determined for that file as well as the file itself, which can either be downloaded or viewed in the Document viewer.
->  **NOTE:** Deleting an Excluded File only removes the RDO which will allow a user to ingest that document again in future ingestion, but all the documents in the workspace that had their Trace Is Excluded File field marked as True when it was first created will still be marked as True.
+>  **NOTE:** Deleting an Excluded File only removes the RDO which will allow a user to ingest that document again in future ingestion, but all the documents in the workspace that had their Trace Is Excluded File field marked as True when it was first created because it matched its hash value, will still be marked as True.

 ![excluded-file-rdo](media/user_documentation/excluded%20file%20rdo.png)